 Life’s journey continues…

-PS: If you loved this, check out my other stories, recipes and wine recommendations such as, Over The River & Through The Wood, Mom & A Thanksgiving Turkey, Baked Pears in the Microwave and La Merika Pinot Noir 2010.
+P.S.: If you enjoyed “Of This I Know,” check out my other stories, recipes and wine recommendations such as, Over The River & Through The Woods, Mom & A Thanksgiving Turkey, Baked Pears in the Microwave and La Merika Pinot Noir 2010.
 Enjoy.